Where is my new tooth? 10 Common Milk Teeth Questions Answered

 This will avoid the tooth breaking off in the mouth and leading to infection.
 You can encourage your child to wiggle the tooth around with her finger or tongue – twisting it if it’s already mostly detached at the root and gently pushing it back and forward.

 When it feels ready to come out, your child can pull it herself.
-If the tooth comes out unexpectedly, your child may swallow it – this will cause no harm and is generally nothing to worry about, although if you are planning to bank the stem cells from their milk teeth you will want to avoid this scenario.
+If the tooth comes out unexpectedly, your child may swallow it – this will cause no harm and is generally nothing to worry about, although if you are planning to bank the cells from their milk teeth you will want to avoid this scenario.

 What’s the normal age for losing their first milk tooth?